zainab1607/zainab1607/README.md

 ## Hi there 👋

-Zainab Rafique
-I am a Computer Science student at the Karachi Institute of Economics and Technology (KIET).
+I am  Zainab Rafique , a Computer Science student at the Karachi Institute of Economics and Technology (KIET).
 I specialize in developing intelligent and secure systems by integrating Artificial Intelligence, Information Security, and Embedded Systems.

 ## **Featured Projects**
 1. AI-Powered Phishing Email Detector